 The “Tail-Shift” Theory: Why Andarna’s new look is a Warning

-If you thought Andarna’s transition from a golden feathertail to a multi-hued, “seventh-den” powerhouse was just a glow-up, the Onyx Storm theorists would like a word with the rest of the fandom yet to be in the loop.
+If you thought Andarna’s transition from a golden feathertail to a multi-hued, “seventh-den” powerhouse was just a glow-up, the Onyx Storm theorists would like a word with you.

 The evidence:

-• The Dreamless Sleep Trigger: Andarna’s growth spurts always follow massive magical expenditures.
-Theories suggest that every time she “levels up,” she is actually rewriting her own DNA to become the specific weapon Violet needs to kill a Sage.
+- The Dreamless Sleep Trigger: Andarna’s growth spurts always follow massive magical expenditures.
+Theories suggest that every time she “levels up,” she is actually rewriting her own DNA to become the weapon Violet needs to kill a Sage.

-The “Heartbreak” Twist: If Andarna has to become the permanent anchor for the wards to save the Continent, she might have to return to a “Dreamless Sleep” forever.
+The Worst Twist Theory Ever: If Andarna has to become the permanent anchor for the wards to save the Continent, she might have to return to a “Dreamless Sleep” forever.
 Which means Violet loses her heart-dragon to save the world.
-(I am not okay.)
+(In fairness, Yarros has yet to have lines she doesn’t cross).

 Want to deep dive this one?